 What is ACCESS STEM?

-The Accessing Career Connected Experiences for Student Success (ACCESS) STEM program is a partnership between employers and educators that brings engaging student learning experiences with authentic and relevant workplace connections.
+The ACCESS STEM program is a partnership between regional employers and educators that brings engaging student learning experiences with authentic and relevant workplace connections.
 The goal of this partnership is to have more students be able to access post-secondary certification and move into the future workforce with the 21st Century skills they need to thrive.

 How does the program work?